bootupAbdullah/portfolio_project_1_cookie_clicker_chronicles/README.md

 ### -  'transform: translateY(3px);'
 ### With CSS in particular, I learned how to create clickable button effects, which I initially struggled to remember.
 Additionally, I heavily relied on ChatGPT to overcome challenges with media queries, benefiting greatly from the ability to interact and clarify concepts through discussion.

-## Other than this, as far as I am aware, I wrote every line of code in this game.
+### ** To the best of my knowledge, all other code in this project is original and was written specifically for it.
 <br />

 ## <img src= './src/readme-img/readme-img.png' width='150px' height='100px' style='margin-right: 15px'/> Synopsis: